 Insurance Code 1871.4 is the primary code section pertaining to this type of fraud.
 Under this code section, workers’ compensation fraud consists of the following elements or acts the prosecutor must prove:

-- Knowingly making or causing to be made a false or fraudulent material statement or representation for the benefit of obtaining workers’ compensation benefits
+- Knowingly making or causing to be made a false or fraudulent material statement or representation for the benefit of obtaining workers’ compensation benefits1

 - Knowingly presenting or causing to be presented a false or fraudulent oral or written material statement in support of, or in opposition to, a claim for workers’ compensation benefits

-- Knowingly aiding and abetting or conspiring with another person to commit an act of workers’ compensation fraud
+- Knowingly aiding and abetting or conspiring with another person to commit an act of workers’ compensation fraud2

 - Knowingly making or causing to be made a false or fraudulent statement in regard to an entitlement to benefits with the intent to discourage an injured worker from claiming benefits or pursuing a claim